High School Academic Courses (Grades 9-12)

 According to a recent University of Washington study, as many as 27% of families are experiencing food insecurity in the state of Washington, with almost a third of those families seeking food assistance.
 If you want to gain deeper insight into the issues surrounding food insecurity, while also making friends, completing service hours, and getting to know different communities in and around the Seattle area, then this is the course for you!
 This is an ungraded course earning no credit, but 20 service hours may be applied to graduation requirements (check with your school).

-Service Learning Experience: Environmental Issues Facing Seattle
+Service Learning Experience: Issues within the Latino/a/x Community in Seattle

 8:30 a.m. – 3:30 p.m.